Advice during flooding

 - move any valuable items upstairs and secure any outside items (e.g. garden furniture) where possible.

-If you rent privately or from a housing association, contact your landlord; you don't need to report it to us.
+If you rent privately or from a housing association, contact your landlord; you do not need to report it to us.

 If you feel you are at risk, leave your property immediately.